mbaltieri/mbaltieri.github.io/news/_posts/2020-02-24-hybrid-life-iii.md

   How can we best understand life and cognition?
 How can we combine the results of different technological advances with natural organisms?
 ---

+## Organising Hybrid Life III
-## Hybrid life III - special session accepted at ALife 2020, Montreal, Canada
+### Hybrid Life III - special session accepted at ALIFE 2020, Montreal, Canada (update: online)
 ### Organisers: Manuel Baltieri, Hiroyuki Iizuka, Keisuke Suzuki, Olaf Witkowski, Lana Sinapayen

-I'm happy to announce that our special session has been accepted at ALife 2020!
+I'm happy to announce that our special session has been accepted at ALIFE 2020!

 For more info: